agmoss/klearlink/products/klearprofile.md

   - **compliant** - all credit reported to KlearLink has been paid as agreed in the last 60 days
   - **non-compliant** - all, or some, credit reported to KlearLink is past due in the last 60 days.
 Note that this state is dynamic based on the most recent data received.
 For example, a customer on day 50 may be non-compliant due to one loan that is past due; however, following fulfillment of all obligations on day 51, the credit state would flip to compliant on any successful matches on day 51 or later.
 - **declined** - Your institution has declined to extend credit to the consumer
-- **bankrupt/insolvent** - based on information captured from a credit state/loan fact, the consumer is flagged as bankrupt or insolvent

 :::info
 The change in credit state is tied to the change in other credit facts.
 For example, as the Credit State moves from application → origination, the Originated Date and Originated Time move from Null → Date.